PreetinderSingh345/calculator/README.md

+# Calculator

-This calculator takes input through mouse or keyboard clicks and then computes the output
+- This calculator takes input through mouse or keyboard clicks and then computes the output